yochaigal/cairn/wip/2e/setting.md

 - Maps have **Setting Details** **Terrain,** and **Points**.
 - In general, play takes place in either the **Wilds** or the **Provinces**; the **Underworld** appears underground and can be placed anywhere.

-# Setting
+# Theme
-Establish facts about the setting.
+Established facts about the setting.
 - Low-magic (magic is known but rarely understood)
 - Plain-English proper nouns
 - Technologically speaking set somewhere between 13th and 14th century (gunpowder, longbows, some agricultural innovations, pre-printing press)
-- Humans-only for PCs (at least, as a default)
+- PCs are Human-only

 ## Points
 ### The Wilds
+- Ruin/Labyrinth/Derelict
+- Sanctuary/Oasis/Refuge
-- Ruins, Sanctuaries, Outposts
+- Outpost/Keep/Fort/Garrison

 ### The Provinces
+- Village
+- Town
-- Villages, Towns, Cities
+- City

 ### The Underworld
 - Can be placed anywhere
+- Dungeon
+- Cavern
-- Dungeons, Caverns, Lairs
+- Lair

 ### Landmarks
 - Can be placed anywhere

+### Factions

 ## Generating A Setting
 ### Terrain